Can open banking be used to verify customers?

 OPEN BANKING Identity solutions IdP

-The answer is orchestration and decisioning that bridges sharing of multiple verifiable data sources, including open banking.
+The answer is orchestration and decisioning that bridges the sharing of multiple verifiable data sources, including open banking.

 The open banking revolution and data

-Open banking access to data is limited unless you use the premium banking APIs, but these are not always available and are often not free to use.
+Open banking access to data is limited unless you use premium banking APIs, but these are not always available and are often not free.
 However, open banking data is still valid.
 As a starting point for an “identifying journey,” open banking data can act as a first step in identity assurance, linking an individual to a UK bank account.
 The bank has already checked the identity data, providing some assurance that this person goes by that name.
 But often, services need more than basic assurance; government services, especially those linked to accounts or that allow access to high-value resources, need additional data and security checks to build a profile of that person at a point in time, not just at a registration stage.
 A more fluid approach to identifying citizens will give local governments and departments more control over their services and processes.

 Bank data +1+1+1+1…+n